3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Then install the update using the downloaded files:

-Note: the ptable must be flashed first.
+**NOTE:** the ptable must be flashed first.
 Wait for a few seconds after the reboot command to allow the bootloader to restart using the new partition table.
 (Example goes with 8G board)
 ```
 $ sudo fastboot flash ptable ptable-linux-8g.img
 $ sudo fastboot reboot